Hedde/django-networth/README.md

     1. Networth.fields holds a tuple with tuples
     2. The first value of the tuple has to be the field's name
-    3. The second argument must be a tuple with to parts
+    3. The second argument must be a tuple with two parts

+        fields = (
+            (field_name, (condition, award)),
+        )

+        a. the condition;
-        a. part 1 holds the condition on which value is returned it can be a callable or non callable (e.g. a boolean)
+           can be any callable or non callable (e.g. a boolean)

-        b. part 2 holds the award if the condition is met.
-The award can also be callable or non callable
+        b. the award;
+           can be any callable or integer, but MUST return an interger.
+           if the condition is met, this is the return value for the field, in case of a callable it can also work with the result as it is the first argument received.

     note: it's perfectly legit to declare the same field twice